ScrollPage/Hakaton/README.md

 3) docker-compose up
 ```

+!!!Warning!!!
+It may take 15-20 minutes to lift the container up

 If you want to run by runserver:
 1) You need Python `3.*.*`
 2) You need to have your Docker installed